zxjsdp/NodeFinder/README.md

     python cali.py

-The we will get a new tree with calibration informations:
+Then we will get a new tree with calibration informations:

     ((((a, b), c)>0.05<0.07, (d, e))>0.1<0.2, (f, g))>0.3<0.5;